Board & Management

 Martina is a strong leader who prides herself on being able to work cross culturally to achieve outcomes in the most difficult of circumstances especially in the areas of social justice, human rights and Indigenous empowerment.

 Martina led a team of 45 staff members who delivered criminal, civil, family law services, law and justice service as well as community legal education.
-These services where coordinated across remote, regional and urban areas of the Northern Territory.
+These services were coordinated across remote, regional and urban areas of the Northern Territory.

-In her management role at NAAJA Martina was dedicated to making sure Aboriginal people had access to high quality culturally appropriate legal services.
+In her management role at NAAJA, Martina was dedicated to making sure Aboriginal people had access to high quality culturally appropriate legal services.
 She earned the respect of her colleagues and clients for her professionalism and reliability and prided herself on her exceptional management, organisational, administrative and cross-cultural skills to adapt to any workplace.

 Adam Hayes